loopwerk/Saga/README.md

 Inspiration for the API of Saga is very much owed to my favorite (but sadly long unmaintained) static site generator: [liquidluck](https://github.com/avelino/liquidluck).
 Its system of multiple readers and writers is really good and I wanted something similar.

 Thanks also goes to [Publish](https://github.com/JohnSundell/Publish), another static site generator written in Swift, for inspiring me towards custom strongly typed metadata.
 A huge thanks also for its metadata decoder, which was copied over shamelessly.

-## FAQ
-Q: Is this ready for production?
-A: Yes, but right now the API is still very much subject to change at any moment without any regard for backwards compatibility.
-It won't have a stable public API until Saga reaches 1.0.0.

-Q: How do I view the generated website?
-A: Personally I use the `serve` tool, installed via Homebrew or NPM.
-Simply run `serve deploy` from within the Example folder.

 ## Websites using Saga